SysBioChalmers/SLIMEr/README.md

 * Brief Model Description:

-Collection of scripts for adding SLIME reactions into the genome-scale model of yeast.
+Collection of scripts for adding SLIME (Splitage of Lipids Into Measurable Entities) reactions into the genome-scale model of yeast.

 * Last update: 2017-11-28